 Marinated goat cheese at the market can be pricey, but it's one of the easiest things to make in your own kitchen.
 I picked up a log of chèvre and cut it into six even slices.
 Then, I raided the pantry and fridge for olive oil, vinegar, and herbs; like many marinades, you can easily alter it to suit what you have on hand.
 Marinate the goat cheese rounds for a couple hours in the fridge and up to a week.
 I baked the rounds to make an easy appetizer but can't wait to try the leftovers on homemade pizza.
 The remaining marinade is delicious drizzled on some veggies, so definitely use it too!
 Ready to add a little more flavor to goat cheese?
 Keep reading!

-6 small rounds goat cheese, about 1 oz. each Serves 6 to 8.
+- 6 small rounds goat cheese, about 1 oz. each

 1/2 cup extra-virgin lemon olive oil or regular olive oil